PODCAST "The Bulletin"

 Episode 46, 2025

 Guest: José Pacheco Pereira, born in Porto, is a prominent Portuguese politician and intellectual.
 He holds a degree in Philosophy and began his career as a teacher and media collaborator.
 He founded the magazine "Studies on Communism" and the Liberal Left Club.
-He was an ambassador to UNESCO, a deputy for the PSD, and one of the main critics of the Orthographic Agreement of 1990.
+He was an ambassador to UNESCO, a deputy for PSD, and one of the main critics of the Orthographic Agreement of 1990.
 He is currently a columnist and political commentator, as well as the author of several blogs.
 In 2005, he received the Grand Cross of the Order of Liberty.
 Ephemera - Cultural Association is his library and archive.
 With over 200,000 titles, it is one of the largest private libraries in Portugal.

 Episode 45, 2025